KratosMultiphysics/Kratos/applications/FluidDynamicsApplication/README.md

 - Arbitrary Lagrangian-Eulerian (ALE) formulation allows for mesh deformation during the simulation (see ALEApplication).

-- Support for Fluid-Structure Interaction (see FSIApplication).
+- Support for Fluid-Structure Interaction (see FSIapplication).

 - Thermally-coupled flows (with ConvectionDiffusionApplication).